 By establishing a fail-safe signal with your dentist allows you to maintain control during the treatment.
 This alerts the dentist if you’re feeling discomfort or pain or need to take a break during the appointment.
 The non-verbal signal can be as simple as raising your hand.
 You can build up trust with a new dentist by using this signal to test them and ensure that they will actually stop a procedure if you are feeling uncomfortable.
 Another useful strategy is to talk with your dentist first, determine the likely length of the treatment and have a mutual agreement of taking breaks at fixed intervals, e.g. five minutes.
 This method doesn’t let you suffer in silence if you’re afraid to interrupt the dentist or worry that you are disturbing them at an inconvenient moment.

 Advancements in technology have allowed dentists to provide patients with the ideal and alternative situation for anyone who doesn’t like needles or the effects of long lasting numbness after local anaesthesia.
 The needle-less solution is made of small, lightweight, spring-operated device that delivers anaesthetic into the gum as an extremely fine jet of liquid in a fraction of a second.
-There is no part of the device that penetrates the skin, making it virtually pain free.
+There is no part of the device that penetrates the skin, making it minimal discomfort.
 Another technology we commonly use is a computer-controlled dental injection where the flow rate of the anaesthetic is controlled by the computer.
 This means that the injection is guaranteed to be steady and therefore, comfortable.
 It is also known as the single tooth anaesthesia, which allows only the specific tooth to be numb, reducing the sensation of facial numbness.

 4. Regular Dentist Appointments